MO-RISE/crowsnest-examples/README.md

 # crowsnest-examples
-Example docker-compose setups for a range of different senor arrays/configurations
+Example docker-compose setups for a range of different sensor arrays/configurations